Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Discussion

+Another factor that hinders consistent evolution of high-performing policies, is the large search space that has to be traversed for the dynamic symbolic policies.
+The results showed that GP converges faster and more consistently when static policies were evolved under standard environment circumstances.
+The search space will grow even larger when the control problem contains higher-dimensional observation and control spaces.
+Our method demonstrates to be scalable when the environment required two control inputs (Fig.~\ref{Fig: acrobot_results}d), but this may not hold for more complex problems.
+Better policies can be evolved with GP when a higher population size and number of generations are selected, which also increases the computation requirements.
+However, previous research has focused extensively on improving the optimisation efficiency of GP, by integrating features such as optimisation of constants~\cite{topchy2001faster}, semantic reproduction~\cite{vanneschi2014survey}, population diversity control~\cite{burke2004diversity} and self-adaptation of hyperparameters~\cite{angeline1996two}.

+Besides introducing the concept of symbolic policies with dynamic latent memory, this research also resulted in a general GP framework~\cite{de2025kozax} that is not limited to optimisation of dynamic symbolic policies.
+First of all, other structures of symbolic policies can be configured, with the possibility to explicitly define different types of trees with unique inputs and functionality in the policy.
+Furthermore, the framework could also be used problems outside control, for example symbolic regression~\cite{bongard2007automated}, discovering learning rules~\cite{jordan2021evolving} or other directions within scientific discovery~\cite{wang2023scientific, vinuesa2024opportunities, rackauckas2020universal}.

-We conclude that the use of genetic programming is a viable route towards learning interpretable, efficient and general dynamic symbolic policies for control.
+We conclude that the use of genetic programming is a viable route towards learning interpretable, efficient and robust dynamic symbolic policies for solving control tasks.
 We hope that this adds an important tool to the practitioners' toolbox in the endeavour to create trustworthy AI systems.